Yaandle/ac_telemetry/README.md

 Both consume CSV data produced by telemetry_reader.py Differences limited to interface and visualization

+### 🎮 Driver (`driver.py`)

+Executes trained or evolving policies inside the live driving environment.

+This file closes the loop between:
+**state → policy → action → consequence**

+It is the system’s **actuation layer** and a prerequisite for any real-world iteration.

+**What it consumes:**
+- Live vehicle state from shared memory
+- Feature schema for state construction
+- Trained policy artifacts (Linear, MLP, GA, DQL)

+**What it produces:**
+- Real-time control commands (steer, throttle, brake)
+- Completed laps (or failures)
+- Episode-level performance signals:
+  - Distance driven
+  - Laps completed
+  - Stability (off-track, spins, stalls)
+  - Policy collapse or divergence

+**Why it matters:**
+Offline metrics (R², loss) do not guarantee drivability.
+`driver.py` is where policies either *move the car* or fail visibly.

+This file is introduced in **Stage 3 (System Formation)** and becomes the primary tool for **Stage 5–8 (Reality Iteration)**.

 ### 🧩 Feature Schema (`feature_schema.py`)
 **Single source of truth** for ML feature definitions: